brunetto/brunetto.github.com/posts/starlab-gpu-installation.md

 * `$SLPATH/slpack/sapporo`
 * `$SLPATH/slpack/starlab`

-The NVIDIA folder is optional, but I would sugest to have with you alle the NVIDIA file you can find, soon or later you will need them.
+The NVIDIA folder is optional, but I would suggest to have with you alle the NVIDIA file you can find, soon or later you will need them.
 CUDA is continuosly changing, SDK is not toolkit, dependencies are different and broken between different versions.
 We will try to survive and to have the most standard installation we can.